-- 7.0.5b The target of an attack remains a target until the combat chain closes. - 7.0.6.
-When a layer is added to the stack while the combat chain is open, it is considered to be played/activated/triggered on chain link N where N is the highest chain link, for the purposes of rules and effects.
-If there are no chain links on the combat chain it is not considered to be played/activated/triggered on any chain link. - 7.0.7.
+- 7.0.5b The target of an attack remains the target of that attack until the combat chain closes.
+The player does not have to declare the same target as a previous attack on the combat chain and declaring a different target does not close the combat chain. - 7.0.6.
+When a layer is added to the stack while the combat chain is open, it is considered to be played/activated/triggered on the active chain link (if any), for the purposes of rules and effects.
+If there is no active chain link on the combat chain it is not considered to be played/activated/triggered on any chain link. - 7.0.7.
 During combat, while the combat chain is open, a player can not play cards or activate activated abilities with the type action, except during the Link Step of combat.
-(See Section 7.7 Link Step) - 7.0.7a An action card/ability can still be played/activated as an instant during any step of combat when a player has priority.
+(See Section 7.7 Link Step) - 7.0.7a An action card/ability can still be played/activated as an instant during any step of combat when a player has priority. - 7.0.8.
+A defending object is an object that is designated as defending on a chain link by a rule or effect (see Rule 7.3.2, Rule 7.4.2d, and Rule 8.5.32). - 7.0.8a When an object becomes defending, the "defend" event occurs and effects that trigger from defending are triggered.
+The controller of the defending object at the time it defends is considered to have defended with that object.